 The District was formed to finance and acquire or construct amenities that are subsequently dedicated to the City for operation.
 The District does not own or operate infrastructure.
-Since formation, District bonds have been issued and the proceeds used to acquire or construct parks, paths, trails, roads, athletic fields and related athletic field infrastructure.
+Since formation, District bonds have been issued, and the proceeds used to provide funding for the completion of Thompson Peak Parkway and other infrastructure, such as water and sewer lines necessary for the McDowell Mountain Ranch development.